rtestaverde/phpext/README.md

 	$ cd ~/php53 && mkdir www && cd www
 	$ mkdir html && mkdir logs
 ```
 The html directory will be your root dir, and the logs your error and access logs dir.
-Create a file in the www dir called php.conf whith this content [replacing the paths as in your installation]
+Create a file in the www dir called php.conf whith this content [replacing the paths as in your installation], notes that you need the apache module actions installed
 ```apache
 	ScriptAlias /cgi-bin-php/ "[YOUR_PATH]/php53/php-5.3.21/debug-zts/bin/"
 	SetEnv PHP_INI_SCAN_DIR "[YOUR_PATH]/php53/www/"